henrikaskj/dhko-nuxt/content/en/webinar.md

 ## DH lectures Autumn 2025:

+- **Thursday 27 November at 11:30-12:00 IN NORWEGIAN**

+[Åslaug Ommundsen](https://www4.uib.no/en/find-employees/%C3%85slaug.Ommundsen) is a professor of Medieval Latin philology at the University of Bergen and one of four research leaders on the ERC-funded project [CODICUM](https://www.codicum.eu/home).
+The project investigates Nordic collections of medieval book fragments to shed light on book culture and scholarly networks during the period ca. 1000–1500.

+One element of the CODICUM project is to explore how book fragments can best be presented as virtual books.
+Fragments from the same book are often scattered across multiple collections, and even across national borders.
+The digital format offers a unique opportunity to reunite these fragments into a conceptual structure, thereby conveying a (fragmentary) impression of the book that once existed.

+But how can this be done in the best possible way?
+What has been achieved so far, and what lies ahead?
+These are questions addressed in the lecture.

 - **Thursday 23 October at 11:30-12:00 IN NORWEGIAN**

 ### DH-Lunch: Norchron - Norwegian diachronic corpus